AAA Editor Notes

 The best-known permanent exhibition is America's Presidents; aside from the White House collection, this is the only museum where you can view portraits of every U.S. president.
-Visitors will see an enhanced and extended display of multiple images of all U.S. presidents, including portraits of George Washington, Thomas Jefferson, Abraham Lincoln, Andrew Jackson, Franklin D. Roosevelt, John F. Kennedy, Richard Nixon, Jimmy Carter, Ronald Reagan, Bill Clinton and George H. W. Bush.
+Visitors will see an enhanced and extended display of multiple images of all U.S. presidents, including portraits of George Washington, Thomas Jefferson, Abraham Lincoln, Andrew Jackson, Franklin D. Roosevelt, John F. Kennedy, Richard Nixon, Jimmy Carter, Ronald Reagan, Bill Clinton, George W. Bush and Barack Obama.
 Presidents from FDR to Bill Clinton are featured in a video component of the exhibition.

 Paintings of Native Americans and early American innovators, as well as photographs of Civil War soldiers, are displayed in the permanent exhibition American Origins, 1600-1900.
 Twentieth Century Americans spotlights the 20th century's cultural, scientific and political leaders, while The Struggle for Justice recognizes crusaders for civil rights.